-At Tailor & Co our lead-time is 5- 8 weeks on suits, overcoats and jackets and approximately 2- 3 weeks on shirts, trousers and accessories.
+At Tailor & Co our lead-time is 5- 8 weeks on suits, overcoats, jackets and trousers and approximately 2- 3 weeks on shirts accessories.
 Variance in timeframes can occur due to fabric choice and availability with our suppliers and Ateliers.

-If you are purchasing a wedding suit, then always plan further ahead to avoid any stress leading up to you big day.
-We recommend 3 months minimum in advance this way we can help you achieve exactly what you want.
+If you are purchasing a wedding suit, then always plan further ahead to avoid any stress leading up to your big day.
+We recommend a 3 month minimum in advance, this way we can help you achieve exactly what you are after.

-We accept EFTPOS, all major credit cards, Electronical transfers and Tailor & Co does not accept cash.
+We accept EFTPOS, all major credit cards, Electronical transfers.
+Tailor & Co does not accept cash payments.

 Garment care advice

 Suits, particularly trousers, need rest from wear.
 They should ideally be worn in rotation with several other suits to prevent excessive and premature wear.
 Take good care of your suit and it’ll serve you well.
 To get the best value out of your suit we recommend an extra pair of trousers.
 Trousers receive the highest wear in a suit because you sit/stand/dance which regularly generates friction.
 Two pairs of trousers regularly rotating will provide a longer wardrobe life for your timeless suits.

 Where possible, hang your suit on a decent hanger – using a good hanger (wooden or otherwise) that properly supports the shoulders will mean that the suit will maintain the correct shape.
 A cedar hanger is perfectly shaped and rounded to cause the least amount of damage to your jacket, and it has the added benefits of keeping away those pesky moths and absorbing moisture.
 If there isn’t a hanger available using the loop in the collar is the next best thing.
 A good way to hang trousers is clipped from their base, undone at the waist, using the front press line as a guide.
 Equally, half-folded over the trouser rail of the hanger is perfect too, but carefully match the press line on the fronts.